 One of the most recognizable faces in not just the SEC football world, but in the entire college football landscape, is Paul Finebaum.
-So, it should come as no surprise that the famed sports reporter has a net worth up in the millions.
+So, it should come as no surprise that the famed sports reporter has built a net worth in the millions.

 This explains why he has such a connection to Alabama-based teams and why his radio show always seems to gravitate back to the Alabama Crimson Tide and Auburn University.
 It is also a large reason why he was able to play a large role in the ESPN documentary “Roll Tide/War Eagle”.